andrewshaw15/MATH-5620/README.md

-# Andrew Shaw's GitHub Page
+# Andrew Shaw's Software Manual

-This GitHub page is for MATH 5620 - Numerical Solutions of Differential Equations.
+This Software Manual is for MATH 5620 - Numerical Solutions of Differential Equations.
 During the semester, links will be added to software manual entries for solving differential equations.

 ## Table of Contents